 - 6 People hired every minute on LinkedIn

 - LinkedIn is responsible for 80% of B2B leads from social media.

 When you’re not looking for a job, it can be easy to ignore your LinkedIn profile.
-But, when you are fresher and serious about finding your first dream job or changing your existing job LinkedIn is the best place for you.
+But, when you are fresher and more serious about finding your first dream job or changing your current position, LinkedIn is the best place.

-We have discussed here some of the basic and important points taking into considerations, to strengthen your LinkedIn profile and use all the Linkedin jobs search features to attract the attention of the recruiters.
+We have discussed here some of the primary and essential points to strengthen your LinkedIn profile and use all the Linkedin jobs search features to attract the attention of the recruiters.

-Below are some tactical tips on how you can leverage LinkedIn to its fullest to expand your professional network to land your next job and to learn more about how to find jobs on LinkedIn.
+Below are some tactical tips on leveraging LinkedIn to its fullest to expand your professional network to land your next job and learn more about how to find jobs on LinkedIn.